rzmobiledev/loratech/README.md

 2. After extract or clone, cd to project directory and open terminal from project directory

-3. Type docker-compose build, to build the image.
+3. Type docker-compose up, to build the image.
 Please wait until process is completed.

-4. When image is completed, Type docker-compose up to run installation of depedencies of the app with docker image

-5. when you see on terminal that database ready and gunicorn is ready as well, open browser and go to http://127.0.0.1.
-There you will find endpoints which you can consume for mobile app or other front end
+4. when you see on terminal that database ready and gunicorn is ready as well, open browser and go to http://127.0.0.1.
+There you will find endpoints with documentation which you can consume for mobile app or other front end

-6. If you want to gain access as root priviledges, stop terminal by pressing Ctrl + C on your keyboard, then type docker-compose run --rm django sh -c "python manage.py createsuperuser and hit enter.
+5. If you want to gain access as root priviledges, stop terminal by pressing Ctrl + C on your keyboard, then type docker-compose run --rm django sh -c "python manage.py createsuperuser and hit enter.
 Next fill your username and password and hit enter

 7. to go to admin page, just type http://127.0.0.1/admin.
 Feel free to fill the form with your superuser credential that you created above

 # PUSHING TO KUBERNETES